 The famous Icelandic Ring Road (Route 1) will take you all around the island, offering spectacular views and a variety of wonderful destinations to stop off at along the way.
 If you’re planning to stick to the Ring Road, you won’t necessarily need a 4x4 drive, but if you’re planning to drive on the F-roads, a 4x4 is required.

 Camping in summer in Iceland

-Summer is the best time to go camping in Iceland due to the mild weather and absence of strong winds (most of the time!).
+Summer is the best time to go camping in Iceland due to the mild weather and the absence of strong winds (most of the time!).
 If you’ve always dreamed of wild camping in Iceland, you can even sleep on the fjords as these are open during the summer months.
 It’s important to note that you need to pitch your tent in certain designated areas.
 This helps to protect Iceland’s delicate flora.

-Travelling and sleeping in a campervan, motorhome or RV in Iceland will give you the most flexibility and freedom during your trip, allowing you to travel between destinations at your leisure.
+Traveling and sleeping in a campervan, motorhome or RV in Iceland will give you the most flexibility and freedom during your trip, allowing you to travel between destinations at your leisure.
 You’ll find a wide variety of campervan parking around the island, allowing you to rest for the night amongst breathtaking landscapes.

 Weather in Iceland during summer

 During the summer months of June, July and August, the weather in Iceland is mild and usually sunny, with temperatures averaging between 10 to 13°C. Weather is highly changeable though; expect different weather conditions depending on where you are in Iceland.
 It may be raining in the mountains, but sunny in the valleys and at the coast.